Adam Proudlock: Grimsby Town

 On 6 November 2008 Proudlock joined Grimsby Town on an initial two-month loan with a view to a permanent move.

 He made his debut in the FA Cup defeat to Morecambe.
 He managed to score his first goal for the club in a 2–1 away defeat against Port Vale, and after impressing manager Mike Newell in his loan stay, Proudlock was reported to be a target for the club in the January transfer window.
 Adam made his move to Grimsby a permanent one by signing for the club until the end of the 2010–11 season in January 2009.
 His strike partnership with fellow newcomer Jean-Louis Akpa Akpro resulted in Adam scoring a hat-trick against local rivals Lincoln City in a 5–1 victory on 7 March 2009.
 Following the arrival of loan striker Barry Conlon, Proudlock found himself playing second fiddle to him and Akpa-Akpro in the remaining games of the season, but his goals and performances were a great help in helping the club eventually stave off relegation from the Football League.
 Adam finished the 2008–09 season as the club's top goalscorer, with a total of 8.

 Following only 1 league goal for The Mariners during the 09/10 season, on 12 May 2010, Proudlock was one of seven players placed on the transfer list by Grimsby manager Neil Woods after their relegation from the Football League.
 Proudlock left the club on 22 June 2010.

 AFC Telford United

-In July 2010 Proudlock began training with Hungarian side Ferencváros before being offered the chance of playing for Non League side Bridgnorth Town as well as receiving an offer from Stafford Rangers but instead Adam chose to join Kidderminster Harriers on trial After failing to impress the Harriers management he was scouted in Pcats night club where he was scouting the birds ironically and joined Andy Sinton's A.F.C.
+In July 2010 Proudlock began training with Hungarian side Ferencváros before being offered the chance of playing for Non League side Bridgnorth Town as well as receiving an offer from Stafford Rangers but instead Adam chose to join Kidderminster Harriers on trial After failing to impress the Harriers management he joined Andy Sinton's A.F.C.
 Telford United on trial and played in the club's friendly against Chasetown.
 He subsequently signed a short-term contract with the Bucks.
 In his first season, he helped the club to promotion from the Conference North, but soon suffered an injury that sidelined him for the majority of the 2011–12 season.
 He rejected a fresh contract at Telford in June 2012 as it involved reduced terms and a pay as you play deal.